sofiaatif/sofiaatif/README.md

         Analytical and Problem-Solving Skills, Ability to communicate technical information to both technical and non-technical audiences.

 Stay tuned for updates!
 This portfolio will continue to grow as I complete additional certifications.
 I encourage you to visit again to see my progress and learn more about my skills and experiences.
-Feel free to reach out.
+Feel free to reach out